Thomas Aquinas: Opposition to forced baptism

-The question was again addressed by Thomas in Summa Theologica III Q. 68 Art.
+The question was again addressed by Thomas in Summa Theologiae III Q. 68 Art.
 10:

 It is written in the Decretals (Dist. xiv), quoting the Council of Toledo: In regard to the Jews the holy synod commands that henceforth none of them be forced to believe; for such are not to be saved against their will, but willingly, that their righteousness may be without flaw.
 Children of non-believers either have the use of reason or they have not.
 If they have, then they already begin to control their own actions, in things that are of Divine or natural law.
 And therefore, of their own accord, and against the will of their parents, they can receive Baptism, just as they can contract in marriage.
 Consequently, such can be lawfully advised and persuaded to be baptized.
 If, however, they have not yet the use of free-will, according to the natural law they are under the care of their parents as long as they cannot look after themselves.
 For which reason we say that even the children of the ancients were saved through the faith of their parents.

 The issue was discussed in a papal bull by Pope Benedict XIV (1747) where both schools were addressed.
 The pope noted that the position of Aquinas had been more widely held among theologians and canon lawyers, than that of Duns Scotus.